mozilla-services/queuey/docs/api.rst

                           with a comma if there's more than one

     Create a new queue for the application.
-Returns a JSON response indicating the status, the UUID4 hex string of the queue name (if not supplied), and the partitions created.
+Returns a JSON response indicating the status, the UUID4 hex string of the queue name (if a queue_name was not supplied), and the partitions created.

+    Calling this method with no parameters at all will yield a response like the one below.

     Example response::

         {
             'status': 'ok',
-            'application_name': 'notifications',
             'queue_name': 'ea2f39c0de9a4b9db6463123641631de',
             'partitions': 1,
             'type': 'user',
             'consistency': 'strong'
         }

-.. http:method:: PUT /{application}/{queue_name}
+.. http:method:: PUT /v1/{application}/{queue_name}

     :arg application: Application name
     :arg queue_name: Queue name to access